Looking Closely at the Growth Curve for TMC the metals company Inc. (TMC)

-TMC the metals company Inc. (NASDAQ:TMC) went down by -10.56% from its latest closing price compared to the recent 1-year high of $15.39.
-The company’s stock price has collected -10.00% of loss in the last five trading sessions.
+TMC the metals company Inc. (NASDAQ:TMC) went up by 17.86% from its latest closing price compared to the recent 1-year high of $15.39.
+The company’s stock price has collected -4.62% of loss in the last five trading sessions.

 Is It Worth Investing in TMC the metals company Inc. (NASDAQ :TMC) Right Now?